medo-younes/lcz-classification/README.md

+# Urban Heat Island Analysis on Toronto using Automated Local Climate Zone Classification
-# Automated classification of Local Climate Zones (LCZs) using Random Forest trained on Sentinel-2 imagery and GIS-derived Urban Canopy Parameters for intra-urban urban heat island analysis in Toronto, Ontario, Canada.
+Automated classification of Local Climate Zones (LCZs) using Random Forest trained on Sentinel-2A imagery and GIS-derived Urban Canopy Parameters for intra-urban urban heat island analysis in Toronto, Ontario, Canada.

 ### 1. Local Climate Zones